site-prism/site_prism-all_there/README.md

-your_page.all_there?(recursion: :none)     # This will do the standard `#all_there?` check on the current page your_page.all_there?(recursion: :one)      # This will do the standard `#all_there?` check on the current page as well recursing into all `:section` or `:sections` objects and then doing the standard `#all_there?` check on those `Section` instances your_page.all_there?(recursion: :invalid)  # This will not perform any checks and just throw an error message
+your_page.all_there?(recursion: :none)     # This will do the standard `#all_there?` check on the current page your_page.all_there?(recursion: :one)      # This will do the standard `#all_there?` check on the current page as well recursing into all `:section` or `:sections` objects and then doing the standard `#all_there?` check on those `Section` instances your_page.all_there?(recursion: :invalid)  # This will not perform any checks and just log an error
 ```

 ### Global configuration